-Even after a recent rate hike, Hulu Live TV is both substantially cheaper than a traditional cable or satellite TV subscription as well as rival YouTube TV ($64.99 a month).
+Even after a recent rate hike, Hulu Live TV is still substantially cheaper than a traditional cable or satellite TV subscription.
 And as a bonus, subscribers to Hulu Live TV also get all the features of the traditional Hulu subscription, which saves $5.99 a month.
 It takes a bit of getting used to Hulu Live TV's distinctive interface and to be honest even after subscribing for more than a year, I'm not sure that I'd describe it as "intuitive."
 But you get used to it and as someone who has tried out all of these services, Hulu Live TV is the best deal financially and the best choice overall as a virtual replacement for a traditional cable or satellite TV subscription.

 I WANT A TRADITIONAL CABLE TV EXPERIENCE, BUT I REALLY LIKE SPORTS